unlimitediw/DistributedSystemLearn/DockerAndContainer.md

     2. Check container states after hostname processing exits(container stop) by running "docker container ls --all"
       * Docker doesn't delete resources by default and the container still exist in the "Exited" state
   * Run an interactive Ubuntu container
 		1. Run a Docker container and access its shell by "docker container run --interactive --tty --rm ubuntu bash"
 			* "--interactive" says you want an interactive session
 			* "--tty" allocates a pseudo-tty
 			* "--rm" tells Docker to go ahead and remove the container when it's done exuecuting
 			* bash(which is a shell, a user interface for access to an operating system) is used as main process
 			* When the container starts you’ll drop into the bash shell with the default prompt root@<container id>:/#.
 Docker has attached to the shell in the container, relaying input and output between your local session and the shell session in the container.
 			* Now you are in the bash shell
 		2. Run "ls /", "ps aux" and "cat/etc/issue"
 			* "ls /" list the contents of the root director in the container
 			* "ps aux" show running processes in the container
 				* USER PID ...
 STAT START TIME COMMAND
 				* root 1 ...
 SS 00:12 0:00 bash
 				* root 14 ...R+ 00:22 0:00 ps aux
 		3. Type "exit" to leave the shell session.
 This will terminate the bash process, causing the container to exit
 	* Run a background MySQL container
 		1. Run a new MySQL container with
 		####
 			 docker container run \
 			 --detach \
 			 --name mydb \
 			 -e MYSQL_ROOT_PASSWORD=my-secret-pw \
 			 mysql:latest

 			* "--detach" will run the container in the background
 			* "--name" will name it mydb
 			* -e will use an environment variable to specify the root password
+		2. List the running containers "docker container ls"
+		3.